 The Dangers of Strangulation

-The information in this article is not meant to scare you, but you deserve to know the facts so you can make the best plan to keep yourself safe.
+The information in this article is not meant to scare you, but you deserve to know the dangers of strangulation so you can make the best plan to keep yourself safe.

-If your partner has ever put their hands around your neck, put you in a “sleeper hold” or used anything else to strangle you like a scarf, necklace, belt, rope, etc., keep reading.
+If your partner has ever put their hands around your neck, put you in a “sleeper hold,” or wrapped anything like a scarf, necklace, belt, or rope around your neck, you have experienced strangulation.

 - a sore throat